-The first section of the report offers a general description of cloud computing, the different kinds of infrastructure and models of service available, and the advantages and potential risks associated with the technology.
+The first section of the report offers a general description of cloud computing, the different kinds of infrastructure and models of service available, and the advantages and potential risks associated with the technology, in particular legal issues of data storage.

-The second section offers an introduction to the uptake of cloud computing by small and mediumsized enterprises in the EU and the barriers that exist.
-It also presents a brief overview of European policy regarding cloud computing, and an analysis of the potential for cloud computing in the heritage sector.
+The second section offers a background for the LoCloud project.
+It presents an introduction to the uptake of cloud computing by small and medium-sized enterprises in the EU and the barriers that exist.
+It also presents a brief overview of European policy regarding cloud computing, and an analysis of the potential for cloud computing in the cultural heritage sector.

-In the third and final section, special attention is paid to the needs of the LoCloud project and to small and medium sized cultural institutions.
-It presents three situation reports from Spain, Holland and Denmark, and it looks into existing cloud based collection management and digital library services and offers a very rough sketch of how to evaluate Infrastructure as a service (laas) service providers.
+In the third and final section, special attention is paid to the needs of the LoCloud project and to small and medium sized cultural heritage institutions.
+It presents three situation reports from Spain, Holland and Denmark.
+It looks into existing cloud based collection management and digital library services and offers a description of the relation of LoCloud to the Europeana Cloud project.